ProtectedconstructorReturns the new Fixed-Point Number (FixedPointNumber) instance having

 Returns a fixed-point number whose value is the integer part of dividing the value of this fixed-point number

-fixed point number.
+by that fixed point number.

 Limit cases